Between three and six months, your baby will become stronger and more mobile. This is an exciting time for both of you.

 Taking care of yourself

-Even though a three to six month-old baby is described as a ‘settled’ baby, being a new parent will still be hard work at this stage.
-Try to get as much help as you can, be that from your partner, relatives or friends.
-As always, you need to make time for yourself too – whether it’s reading a book, having a chat on the phone or simply having a lie-down.
+Being a new parent will still be hard work at this stage, despite some babies being described as more settled.
+Try to get as much help as you can - from your partner, relatives or friends.
+Make time for yourself.
+Going for a short walk, reading a book, having a chat with a friend or having a lie-down can help refresh you.